volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - The server is weak, we may fail the delivery of the dataset, report milestone will be missed [#557].
 ```

-Hoevewer I all the time have different formating style between reports.
+However, I always have different formatting styles between reports.
-Which is OK in my case, though looks a bit strange, sine each week I have differently formatted reports.
+Which is OK in my case, though it looks a bit strange since each week I have differently formatted reports.
-But may be it make the impression of a real person.
+But maybe it makes the impression of a real person.

-I haven't mentioned it yet.
+And one more thing I haven't mentioned yet is the AI model itself that can help us improve the report.
-I didn't mentioned it, but for all the previous requirests I made with an old, but cheap, model `gpt-3.5-turbo`.
+All the previous requests I made were with an old, but relatively cheap model, gpt-3.5-turbo.
-So, to be honest, I decided to spend more money to check the newest `gpt-4o` model.
+So, to be honest, I decided to spend more money to check the newest gpt-4 model.

 And it works much better.
-It is subjectively of course.
-But my perseption tells me, that it looks better for most cases.
+It is subjective, of course, but my perception tells me that it looks better in most cases.
-Again you can check it here.
-Recently I added suffixes to reports, so you can easily identify with which model the report
-was generated and compare  yourself.
+Again, you can check it here.
+Recently, I added suffixes to reports, so you can easily identify which model generated the report and compare for yourself.

+To drow a bottomline.
-Of course, I can build more pipelines and pay more money to fix grammar errors, format the text, make it more "natural" and so on.
+Of course, I can build more pipelines and pay more money to fix grammar errors, format the text, make it more "natural," and so on.
 And it will probably give some gain.
-But, to be honest, I don't want spend much money for these task, which might be
+But, to be honest, I don't want to spend much money on these tasks, which might be solved much more easily and for free programmatically.
-solved much easely and for free programmatically.
-Moreover, the current precision if enough for me.
+Moreover, the current precision is enough for me.

 ## High view?